DGSDC member Roger Johnson working his male puppy, Mojo.

 In 2013, the Delmarva German Shepherd Dog Club decided to accepted other breeds into our training venue.
 We understand it's hard to find clubs like this that offer real club level protection work.
 While the vast majority of our members own German Shepherds, we will work with other approved breeds.
 K-9 personal protection and obedience are the two main training areas for this club.
 Enjoy the rest of the website!

-The Delmarva German Shepherd Dog Club has two AKC-CGC certified evaluators.
+The Delmarva German Shepherd Dog Club has two AKC-CGC and S.T.A.R. certified evaluators.

 Howard Gaines III and Charles Tanner III both from Harrington, DE.